khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 Before submission, confirm that:
 - [YES] Team details are complete
-- [ ] Project description is complete
+- [YES] Project description is complete
-- [ ] Inspiration sources are included
+- [YES] Inspiration sources are included
-- [ ] Player journey is written
+- [YES] Player journey is written
-- [ ] Sketches are added
+- [YES] Sketches are added
-- [ ] BOM is complete
+- [YES] BOM is complete
-- [ ] Purchase list is complete
+- [YES] Purchase list is complete
-- [ ] Budget summary is complete
+- [YES] Budget summary is complete
-- [ ] Mechanical planning is documented if applicable
+- [YES] Mechanical planning is documented if applicable
-- [ ] App planning is documented if applicable
+- [YES] App planning is documented if applicable
-- [ ] Code flowchart is added
+- [YES] Code flowchart is added
-- [ ] Task breakdown is complete
+- [YES] Task breakdown is complete
 - [ ] Weekly logs are updated
 - [ ] Risk register is complete
 - [ ] Testing log is updated
-- [ ] Playtesting notes are included
+- [YES] Playtesting notes are included
-- [ ] Build photos are included
+- [YES] Build photos are included
-- [ ] Final reflection is written
+- [YES] Final reflection is written

 ---